4 Areas where AI Is Transforming the Telecom Industry in 2019

 According to a survey by Deloitte, 40% of Telecom, Media and Tech executives say they have garnered “substantial” benefits from cognitive technologies, with 25% having invested $10 million or more.
 More than three-quarters expect cognitive computing to “substantially transform” their companies within the next three years.

-Celaton helps telecoms streamline inbound data, such as emails, web forms and posts, extracts key data for the correspondence, validates it and presents a suggested response to a service rep, who then amends the message before responding to the customer.
-Kryon assists telecoms with identifying key processes to automate in support of both digital and human workforces for optimal process efficiency.
+Celaton helps telecoms streamline inbound data, such as emails, web forms and posts, extracting and validating key data from each correspondence, and presenting suggested responses to service reps, who then amend messages before responding to customers.
+Kryon, meanwhile, assists operators with identifying key processes to automate in support of both digital and human workforces for optimal efficiency.

-Artificial intelligence applications in the telecommunications industry is increasingly helping CSPs manage, optimize and maintain not only their infrastructure, but their customer support operations as well.
-Network optimization, predictive maintenance, virtual assistants and RPA are examples of use cases where AI has impacted the telecom industry, delivering an enhanced CX and added value for the enterprise overall.
-Technology is already a big part of the telecommunications industry, and as Big Data tools and applications become more available and sophisticated, AI can be expected to continue to grow in this space.
+Artificial Intelligence applications in the telecommunications industry are increasingly helping CSPs manage, optimize and maintain not only infrastructure, but also customer support operations.
+Network optimization, predictive maintenance, virtual assistants and RPA are all examples of use cases where AI has impacted the telecom industry, delivering enhanced CX and added value for enterprises.

 As Big Data tools and applications become more available and sophisticated, AI can be expected to continue to accelerate growth in this highly competitive space.